 Most of the included examples use one or two MIDI tracks, some use more.
 Search for "tracks" in the code and see what is set up, and try to configure some instruments (in your DAW or hardware) that sound like a good match.
 If you need to tweak the track numbers in the instrument definitions in those files, that's also fine.
 The drum example should use a kick and a snare drum, but the other demos will sound fine with any polyphonic synth with a short enough decay and release time.
 A piano instrument would also be fine.

 Here's a diagram of the object relationships in Warp.
 Don't get too overwhelmed as when you look at the examples it will start to fit together better:

 You will notice that the API examples do not use a lot of variables, object assignments, or loops.
-This is because our ultimate goal is to build a web interface that must consume all of our object model (likely in JSON) and - ALSO we also want to make Warp accessible to programming musicians without expert programming skill.
+This is because we want to mostly make the API accessible to folks who are not full time programmers.

 In many cases our examples will pass around the name of an object, rather than an object itself.
 There also are no loops.
 Rather than have a looping system, Warp is the looping system.
 Warp contains self contained randomness features as well, allowing access to compositional variety without extensive programming.
 Thus, simple things can be constructed more simply, all by also paving the way to support for a UI and everything it needs.

 In some cases, some objects - like Evaluators are also a bit of lazy-evaluating black magic.
 If they were evaluated instantly, as in pure python, they would not be as useful as if they were implemented in a way that can take advantage of the event loop.